FW 568: Human Dimensions of Marine Mammal Conservation

 • Interested undergraduate students should reach out to the instructor and their advisor for more information.

-• The Marine Mammal Institute is providing ten, $1,000 Vilma T Ballance Scholarships to students who enroll in and complete the course Human Dimensions of Marine Mammal Conservation (FW 568) during Summer Session 5, August 18-September 5, 2025.
+Thanks to a generous donor, the Marine Mammal Institute is providing ten, $1,000 Vilma Taylor Ballance Scholarships to students who enroll in and complete the course Human Dimensions of Marine Mammal Conservation (FW 568) during Summer Session 5, August 17-September 4, 2026

 • Questions?
 Email Minda Stiles, MMI's Administrative Manager & Communications Coordinator at [email protected].